SenseNet/sn-preview/src/Aspose/nuget/readme.txt

 ************************************************************************************
-                                sensenet ECM platform
+                                  sensenet platform
                                Aspose Preview Provider
 ************************************************************************************

-To finalize the installation and get started with sensenet ECM Aspose Preview Provider, please follow these steps:
+To finalize the installation and get started with sensenet Aspose Preview Provider, please follow these steps:

 1. Build your solution, make sure that there are no build errors.

-2. Install sensenet ECM Aspose Preview Provider using SnAdmin
+2. Install sensenet Aspose Preview Provider using SnAdmin

    - open a command line and go to the \Admin\bin folder
    - execute the following command with the SnAdmin tool